 Control and supervision of business units and their activity are one of the main goals of compliance functions.
 In case of a potential threat, such teams should be able to act to eliminate risk.

-Compliance officers will often review the data from phone and mail communications in customer service are stored and archived for legal and regulatory purposes (e.g. support or deny potential claims).
+Compliance officers will often review the data from phone and mail communications in customer service, which are stored and archived for legal and regulatory purposes (e.g. support or deny potential claims).

 But is there a way to automate this process?

-Yes.
 With Docmatic's natural language processing techniques, compliance officers may be able to train models with a set of key phrases, words or whole sentences suggesting that specific undesirable behaviours took place.